Cyber Troopers Virtual-On Oratorio Tangram: Reception

 The Dreamcast version received favorable reviews, while Ver.5.66 received "average" reviews, according to the review aggregation websites GameRankings and Metacritic.
-Stephen Frost of NextGen called the Japanese import of the former console version "an impressive game, and practically a perfect conversion, marred by difficult controls and a lack of 'compatibility' with the standard Dreamcast controller.
+Stephen Frost of NextGen called the Japanese import of the Dreamcast version "an impressive game, and practically a perfect conversion, marred by difficult controls and a lack of 'compatibility' with the standard Dreamcast controller.
 However, if you're willing to invest the necessary time, you'll eventually discover that the game provides one of the most addictive and deep gaming experiences currently available on Dreamcast."
+Jake The Snake of GamePro said in one review, "For dedicated gamers longing for a fast-paced clast of metal, Virtual-On: Oratorio Tangram will deliver many hours of mech-smashing mayhem."
+In another review, Cheat Monkey called it "a must buy-if you have the Twin Sticks.
+If not, the game will still be fun, but it will not feel quite right to arcade veterans."
+GameZone gave the same Dreamcast version seven out of ten, saying, "If there were Twinsticks or cerebral implants available in the US for use with the Dreamcast, then it would have scored higher.
+As it stands, it's another in a long series of arcade games that have been shoehorned onto a console to make a buck."
+Later, Retro Gamer gave the Xbox 360 version 72%, calling it "a great port of the DC conversion [that] looks incredible with its hi-def sheen, but the 360's analogue stick just doesn't do the game justice."

 In Japan, Famitsu gave the same Dreamcast version a score of three tens and one nine for a total of 39 out of 40.
 Game Machine listed the arcade version in their May 15, 1998 issue as the second most-successful dedicated arcade game of the month.

-GameSpot gave the same arcade version seven out of ten and said, "Provided you can get the twin sticks, Virtual On: Oratorio Tangram is a must-buy.
-Without the controller, or an edit-controller function, it's a must-avoid."
+The Dreamcast version was a runner-up for the "Game No One Played" award at IGN's Best of 2000 Awards.